guilhermesob/the_stupid_database/README.md

 ### Stupid Database

+#this is a exercise basead on code from akitaonrails

 This is an exercise in building a very minimal (and very stupid) in-memory SQL-like database for educational purposes.

 None of this code is to be considered usable in a real project.
 There are no safeguards, security, checks, or anything that resembles production-ready code.
 And it's written this way to be easily understandable for a very beginner programmer.